ADB approves USD 1.5 bn loan to India for purchasing COVID-19 vaccines | Business

 The Asian Development Bank has approved a USD 1.5 billion (around Rs 11,185 crore) loan to India for COVID-19 vaccine procurement.

-''ADB today approved a USD 1.5 billion loan to help the Government of India purchase safe and effective vaccines against the coronavirus disease (COVID-19),'' ADB said in a statement on Thursday.
+''ADB today approved a USD 1.5 billion loans to help the Government of India purchase safe and effective vaccines against the coronavirus disease (COVID-19),'' ADB said in a release on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)